-- 4.20 A journey from Whitehaven to Millom takes approximately 50 minutes by train, from Whitehaven to Carlisle approximately 75 minutes and from Millom to Barrow-in-Furness 35 minutes. - 4.21 The rail service is constrained by a length of single track between Whitehaven and Sellafield and limited station facilities.
+- 4.26 A journey from Whitehaven to Millom takes approximately 50 minutes by train, from Whitehaven to Carlisle approximately 75 minutes and from Millom to Barrow-in-Furness 35 minutes. - 4.27 The rail service is constrained by a length of single track between Whitehaven and Sellafield and limited station facilities.
 Services can also experience more frequent disruption due to points/signals failure, landslides, trespassing, and staff shortages (for reasons other than Covid).
-Overcrowding at peak times is also a frequent issue due to Sellafield shift times and social travelling (shopping and days out) from West Cumbria to Carlisle and Barrow. - 4.22 Table 8 shows the number of entries and exits at all 14 stations between 2017 and 2020, passenger entry and exit levels increased at all Copeland railway stations, with the exception of Drigg.
+Overcrowding at peak times is also a frequent issue due to Sellafield shift times and social travelling (shopping and days out) from West Cumbria to Carlisle and Barrow. - 4.28 Table 7 shows the number of entries and exits at all 14 stations between 2017 and 2021.
+Passenger entry and exit levels increased at all Copeland railway stations, with the exception of Drigg, between 2017 and 2020.
 Across all stations, passenger numbers grew by 205,209 with the largest increases occurring at Sellafield, Whitehaven and Millom.
-However, as this data predates Covid-19, it is expected that passenger levels will have decreased significantly over the last 18 months.
+However, due to the impact of Covid-19, station usage dramatically decreased across all stations in 2020-2021.
+A year-on-year comparison shows that passenger numbers decreased by between 60.5% (Silecroft) and 78.8% (Ravenglass).
+Whitehaven had the largest decrease in passenger numbers, with data showing a loss of 203,022 entries and exits in this period.